UNLV-Libraries/ArchivesSpace-authority-project/unlv_ead_exporter/README.md

 To install, just activate the plugin in your config/config.rb file by including an entry such as:

-     # If you have other plugins loaded, just add 'unlv_importer' to
+     # If you have other plugins loaded, just add 'unlv_ead_exporter' to
      # the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'unlv_ead_exporter']